abiryukov/appneta.github.io/content/support.markdown

 * The core dump or backtrace if available
 * Detailed description of your problem or what you are trying to accomplish

-Note: The author of tcpreplay primarily uses OS X and Linux; hence, if you're reporting an issue on another platform, it is important that you give very detailed information as I may not be able to reproduce your issue.
+Note: The maintainers of tcpreplay primarily uses OS X and Linux; hence, if you're reporting an issue on another platform, it is important that you give very detailed information as I may not be able to reproduce your issue.